 Day 13 - Esfahan - Abyaneh

-- After breakfast we leave Esfahan and drive to the lovely and quaint village of Abyaneh, which is located at the foot of Mount Karkas (3899m).
+- After breakfast you will leave Esfahan and drive to the lovely and quaint village of Abyaneh, which is located at the foot of Mount Karkas (3899m).

 - Iranian people are incredibly hospitable and very keen to interact with you, though do be respectful of cultural sensitivities.
 It is generally advised to approach people of the same sex, but Iranians are so welcoming that you may find yourself inundated with locals, curious to find out about your life at home and thoughts on their country.

-- We overnight in a small, family-run hotel tonight, enjoying this lovely countryside location.
+- You will stay overnight in a small, family-run hotel tonight, enjoying this lovely countryside location.

 Hotel Abyaneh or similar